MCHChung/DME-DDMD/README.md

 which auto-activate the project and enable local path handling from DrWatson.

 To reproduce the data, you will need to download the data folder from: https://utexas.box.com/s/9du7q74duhxnutlkz31g5f6wnmjxjcnc and include it when cloning this repo

+NOTE: This repo is solely for reproducing the results found in "", for a more general use package, see: